Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

-- When a teacher selects the "import word list" button from the main menu, the teacher will be prompted to find the CSV file that contains the 9 (or 10) pairs of words and prompted to enter the name of the 2 languages.
-The program will then generate a Sudoku board using the user inputted nine pair of words
+- When a teacher selects the "import word list" button from the main menu, the teacher will be prompted to find the CSV file that contains the pairs of words.
+The program will then generate a Sudoku board using the user inputted pair of words.

-## 13. VOCABULARY LISTS
+## 12. VOCABULARY LISTS

-### Status: **Not Started**
+### Status: **Started**

 ### `User Story`